uriel1998/ainkpolicies/submissionpolicy.md

 ## Goals

 Alliteration Ink wishes to publish the best stories from *all* authors, of *all* walks of life.

+This policy outlines and limits the ways in which Alliteration Ink will gather and use information about submitters.

 ## Methodology

 Authors who submit via an open call for submission will be invited to participate in a survey.

 Participation in the survey will be voluntary.

 Participation or refusal to participate will not impact the acceptance or rejection of any submission to Alliteration Ink.

+Information from the survey will **not** be shared with the individuals selecting stories.

 ### Protection of Privacy